AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/beginning-course/finding-the-right-component.md

 **Tip**: Some attributes do not require a value at all.
 These are called [boolean attributes](https://html.spec.whatwg.org/multipage/common-microsyntaxes.html#boolean-attributes).
 In these cases, the attribute has a default value of `false` and a value of `true` when attached to an element or component.
 [/tip]

 Many other custom attributes can be used with the `<amp-carousel>` component.
-When using an ABC component for the first time, look through the documentation to get a feel for all the ways that you can customize the appearance or behavior of the component through attributes.
+When using an AMP component for the first time, look through the documentation to get a feel for all the ways that you can customize the appearance or behavior of the component through attributes.

 ## Exercise 5: Creating an Image Slideshow